-Also, building a website locally allows you to test different themes, templates, plugins, and also saves you from unnecessary headaches of your site breaking while troubleshooting and so on.
+Also, building a website locally allows you to test different themes, templates and plugins, and also saves you from unnecessary headaches of your site breaking while troubleshooting and so on.

 Once you are satisfied with the design of your website on localhost, you can migrate WordPress from localhost to server in minutes and share your designs with the world as quickly as possible.
 It sounds tough but very easy.

-Meanwhile, in this guide, I will give you a step by step walkthrough on how to move WordPress website from localhost to live server manually within your cPanel dashboard, without the use of a WordPress plugin.
+Meanwhile, in this guide, I will give you a step-by-step walkthrough on how to move a WordPress website from localhost to live server manually within your cPanel dashboard, without the use of a WordPress plugin.

 Note that in these steps, to move WordPress to a new server, you have to do the following: